izcheung/mySQLWorkBenchUserDoc/docs/index.md

 This guide assumes that you have the following:

 - Basic knowledge of MySQL - you are expected to know how to connect to a MySQL server
-- Basic knowledge of SQL - you should know the basic fundamentals such as SQL datatypes
+- Basic knowledge of SQL - you should know the basic fundamentals such as SQL datatypes and how to run queries

 ## Software Requirements
 Please ensure you have the following before proceeding with the guide: